|Moore's Gulch placer gold mine. The author stands on remains of the historical|

-To prove my point, I asked the group to get their gold pans, screens, grizzlies and shovels and sample the dry gravel next to the campground.
-They started to dig with excitement each dreaming about the gold nugget they were about to find.
-The digging was difficult because of all of the boulders, but they were all able to find some dirt.
-They worked this material through their grizzly pans that had quarter inch holes drilled in the pans.
+To prove a point, I asked the group to get their gold pans, screens, grizzlies and shovels and sample the dry gravel next to the campground.
+They started to dig with excitement each dreaming about finding a large gold nugget.
+The digging was difficult because of all of the boulders, but we were all able to find some dirt and then worked this material through grizzly pans with quarter inch holes drilled in the pans.
 These were designed to remove the coarse gravel.
 No nuggets were seen in the grizzlies so one by one the students discarded the waste rock.
-Next they worked the material through the screens we had purchased at the local hardware store: just fly screen used in screen doors and windows with 4 mm2 openings.
+Next we worked the material through the screens we had purchased at the local hardware store: just fly screen used in screen doors and windows with 4 mm2 openings.
 The screen is used to speed up the panning process.
 The material that worked through the screen was panned first – you could hear the excitement as class members started to recognize black sands.
 The excitement was contagious tiny pinpoints of gold were found in the pans.

-I told them to think back to the lecture on alumina-rich gemstones – remember what sapphire and ruby looked like?
-I asked them to watch for these as Wyoming has many corundum deposits.
+The author, told us to think back to the lecture on alumina-rich gemstones – remember what sapphire and ruby looked like?

 LOCATION & SETTING